What are the Community Standards?

 How is the Community Standards process different from criminal court proceedings?

 The University student code process is not a criminal or judicial trial/practice.
 The purpose of the hearing is to determine what transpired during the incident and whether the Student Code of Conduct was violated, and if so, by whom.
 The hearing process is designed to educate students and hold them accountable for their conduct and decision-making.
 The standard of proof that applies to all University student conduct proceedings or determinations is a preponderance of the information.
 A finding of a violation of the Code of Conduct must be supported by evidence that is “more likely than not” that the violation was committed.
-The University bears the burden of proving the charges.

 What kind of consequences/sanctions can be imposed?

 Governors State University (GSU) has designed the system to educate all parties to the highest ethical standards of behavior.
 A student who is found in violation or admits that they violated a code would receive a sanction based on the severity of the behavior.
 Sanctions are meant to be educational in nature and range from warnings to probation to suspension or dismissal from GSU.
 Often, the sanction will include community service, an educational program, and/or a reflective essay.
-Students who fail to complete their assigned sanctions will have a hold placed on their student account, which prevents the student from registering.
+Students who fail to complete their assigned sanctions will have a hold placed on their student account, which prevents the student from registering for courses.

 Will my parents or family be contacted by the University if I file a report or if a report is filed against me?